-The NTD reporter contracting with a seller under a purchased transportation agreement to provide transit services.
+The National Transit Database (NTD) reporter contracting with a seller under a purchased transportation agreement to receive transit services.
 The contractor may be a public transit agency or a private company.

 Cable Car (CC)

 A transit mode that is an electric railway with individually controlled transit vehicles attached to a moving cable located below the street surface and powered by engines or motors at a central location, not onboard the vehicle.